The Director of Teaching for the school is Dr Ann Pullen; room G54a, phone: 0117 33 12025, email: firstname.lastname@example.org.

 Training and learning resources: See the links page for details on self-help and learning resources available from the University.

-Tutorial rooms: You can download the tutorial room finder map from here (pdf file; 225 Kb).
+Tutorial rooms: You can download the tutorial room finder map (PDF, 226kB) from here (pdf file; 225 Kb).

 Exam results: End of year results for Level 4/C (year 1) and Level 5/I (year 2) are posted by candidate number on the relevant unit on Blackboard.
 You can also obtain your results by contacting Dr Ann Pullen in person or by either email (from your UoB email account) or telephone (please have your candidate number to hand).
 Results will not be given to any third party or sent by email to non-UoB email addresses.